Exploring the Influence of Residential Electric Vehicle Charging on Distribution System Hosting Capacity -- A Case-Study in Arizona: Simulation Results

 \subsubsection{Transformer Performance Variability}

 Transformer performance varies notably, particularly evident in transformers \(T_{96}\) and \(T_{97}\) from Table \ref{tab: July_Cap75}, which show lower success rates.
-This discrepancy is mainly due to the large numbers of customers these two transformers serve which significantly impacts their potential EV hosting capacity.
-The difference in performance between \(T_{96}\) and \(T_{97}\) which have the same capacities and customer numbers highlights the need for individual evaluations.
+This variability is mainly due to the large numbers of customers (in comparison to their capacity) that these two transformers serve which significantly impacts their potential EV HC.
+The difference in performance between \(T_{96}\) and \(T_{97}\) which have the same capacities and customer numbers highlight the need for individual asset-level evaluations.

 Additionally, the infeasibility ratios for \(T_{32}\) and \(T_{37}\) in Table \ref{tab: July_Cap50} show significant differences, even though the only variable is that \(T_{37}\) serves one additional household compared to \(T_{32}\).
-Such observations highlight the importance of considering unique historical usage data and customer patterns, which may differ across various zip codes, to optimize each transformer's performance.
-Given these observations, it is recommended that transformers \(T_{37}\), \(T_{96}\), and \(T_{97}\) should be prioritized for upgrades to enhance their EV hosting capacity.
+A more stark contrast exists between \(T_{62}\) and \(T_{96}\), \(T_{97}\) in Table \ref{tab: July_Cap75}.
+For instance, \(T_{62}\) and \(T_{96}\) have the same capacity (75 kVA) and number of customers (\#15).
+However, the coordination model indicates that they have very different capabilities when it comes to hosting EVs: using the proposed coordination strategy, \(T_{62}\) could support the desired number of EVs (namely, \#8) on 76.67\% of the tested scenarios, while \(T_{96}\) could not support \#8 EVs for \textit{any} of the tested scenarios even after coordination.
+Such observations highlight the importance of considering unique historical usage data and customer patterns to optimize each transformer's performance.
+Given these observations, it is recommended that transformers \(T_{37}\), \(T_{96}\), and \(T_{97}\) of this SRP feeder should be prioritized for upgrades to enhance their EV HC.

-\subsubsection{Impact of Different Charging Power: 7.2 kW vs. 11.5 kW}
+\subsubsection{Impact of Different Charging Power -- 7.2 kW vs. 11.5 kW}